lucas-maijers/scrum-planner/README.md

 # Summary

 # Primary goal
-  A tool to manage scrum team roles and tasks.
+  A platform to organize the plans and roles of a scrum team.

 # Team Members
   * Gianni van Looij